TL-System/plato/README.md

 On Ubuntu Linux, you may need to add `sudo` before these `docker` commands.

-The provided `Dockerfile` helps to build a Docker image running Ubuntu 20.04, with a virtual environment called `federated` pre-configured to support PyTorch 1.8.1 and Python 3.8.
-If MindSpore support is needed, the provided `Dockerfile_MindSpore` contains a pre-configured environment, also called `federated`, that supports [MindSpore 1.3.0](https://github.com/mindspore-ai/mindspore) and Python 3.7.5 (which is the Python version that MindSpore requires).
+The provided `Dockerfile` helps to build a Docker image running Ubuntu 20.04, with a virtual environment called `plato` pre-configured to support PyTorch 1.8.1 and Python 3.8.

+If MindSpore support is needed, the provided `Dockerfile_MindSpore` contains two pre-configured environments for CPU and GPU environments, respectively, called `plato_cpu` or `plato_gpu`.
+They support [MindSpore 1.1.1](https://github.com/mindspore-ai/mindspore) and Python 3.7.5 (which is the Python version that MindSpore requires).
 Both Dockerfiles have GPU support enabled.
 Once an image is built and a Docker container is running, one can use Visual Studio Code to connect to it and start development within the container.

 ### Installing YOLOv5 as a Python package